 When soft tissue injuries, such as lacerations, occur on the face they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Dr. Ducic is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.
+Dr. Ducic is a well-trained facial plastic and reconstructive surgeon and is proficient at diagnosing and treating all types of facial lacerations.

 Bone Injuries of the Maxillofacial Region

 Fractures to the bones in the face are treated in a similar manner to fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, and the age and general health of the patient.
 When an arm or leg is fractured a cast is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.

 One of these options involves wiring the jaws together for certain fractures of the upper and/or lower jaw.
 Certain other types of fractures of the jaw are best treated and stabilized by the surgical placement of small plates and screws at the involved site.
 This technique of treatment can often allow for healing and eliminates the necessity of having the jaws wired together.
 This technique is called “rigid fixation” of a fracture.
 The relatively recent development and use of rigid fixation has profoundly improved the recovery period for many patients, allowing them to return to normal function more quickly.